-All programs on this site are open to independent insurance agents.
-Intercorp welcomes submissions from agents and brokers on behalf of their clients for consideration for coverage under our programs.
+All programs are open to independent insurance agents.
+Intercorp welcomes submissions from agents and brokers on behalf of their clients.
 There are no volume requirements.

 - Complete our broker agreement form which outlines the terms of our relationship.

 (Click here to complete online or download a copy.)